 - a.
 Description of the parties involved in the property transaction; - b.
 Justification for disposing of property by negotiation; - c.
 Identification of property, including its location; - d.
-Estimated fair market value of the property; - e.
+Estimated fair market value of the property or fair rental value (as applicable); - e.
 Proposed sale price of the property; - f.
 Size of the property; and - g.
 Expected date of sale of property.

-The Transaction Manager is responsible for preparing any such transmittal, which should be reviewed and approved by their Deputy Director, the First Deputy Managing Director, the Managing Director, MTA Legal, and the Director of State Legislative Affairs before it is sent out.
+The Transaction Manager is responsible for preparing any such transmittal, which should be reviewed and approved by their Deputy Director, the First Deputy Managing Director TOM, the Managing Director, MTA Legal, and the Director of State Legislative Affairs before it is sent out.